Ailrun/example-graphql-server/README.md

     ```
 - when you install this as project-local package
     ``` shell
-    $ npm run example-graphql-server
+    $ ./node_modules/.bin/example-graphql-server
     # or
     $ yarn example-graphql-server
+    # or after adding `"example": "example-graphql-server"` to "scripts" of package.json
+    $ npm run example
     ```

 ## Change log